 Record your ECG in seconds.
 Just start the app and place your fingers on the metal sensors.

-The 4th generation AliveCor Kardia Mobile ECG is compatible with most iOS and Android devices, including iPhone 4S/ 5/5c/5s/6/6 Plus, iPad Air, iPad mini, and iPod Touch.
+The 4th generation AliveCor Kardia Mobile ECG is compatible with most iOS and Android devices, including iPhone 4S or later, iPad 2 or later, and iPod Touch (5th gen).
 The heart monitor comes with an attachment plate with single-use adhesive that can be used to attach the monitor to an existing case or directly to the mobile device itself.
 It does not include a phone case.

 ECG Channels: Single Channel